ipfs-examples/helia-examples/examples/helia-101/README.md

 # https://ipfs.io/ipfs/bafkreife2klsil6kaxqhvmhgldpsvk5yutzm4i5bgjoq6fydefwtihnesa
 ```

 That's it!
-You just added and retrieved a file from the Distributed Web!
+You just added and retrieved a file from IPFS!

 _For more examples, please refer to the [Documentation](#documentation)_